django-birthday provides a

 A model could look like this:

-import birthday from django.db import models class UserProfile(models.Model): user = models.ForeignKey('auth.User') birthday = birthday.fields.BirthdayField() objects = birthday.managers.BirthdayManager()
+from django.db import models from django.conf import settings import birthday class UserProfile(models.Model): user = models.ForeignKey(settings.AUTH_USER_MODEL) birthday = birthday.fields.BirthdayField() objects = birthday.managers.BirthdayManager()

 Get all user profiles within the next 30 days: